Stemanz/rnaSEQ_tutorials/README.md

 # rnaSEQ_tutorials
-Code snippets, notebooks and useful in support of the RNAseq course
+Code snippets, notebooks and useful stuff in support of the RNAseq course